University campus in North Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Database Management Degree Programs in North Dakota — Detailed School Profiles
+In-depth Database Management program profiles in North Dakota

 Lake Region State College offers Database Management programs in Devils Lake, ND.
 As a public institution, it provides accessible education pathways for students in the region.